Hlohovec District

 Hlohovec District (okres Hlohovec) is a district in the Trnava Region of western Slovakia.
 District is located on a valley lowlands of Váh river.
 In its current borders had been established in 1996.
 Most important economy branches are production of metallurgy products and the pharmaceutical industry.
-Its administrative seat is town Hlohovec.
+Its administrative seat is the town of Hlohovec.
 District is important for its transport location, Leopoldov is a railway hub and a D1 motorway connects the district area to Trnava, Bratislava and other Slovak regions.
 Hlohovec district consists of 24 municipalities, in two of them are towns.